jbonigomes/mindgap/README.md

 - Animations, animations, animations
 - See what happens with the bug about reactivity, could save two lines of code :D
 - Templates and proper routing?
-- Do a login system and persist data on the web?
+- Do a login system and persist data on the web server?
 - More tests